Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Relaxing the No-Interaction Assumption

 Call $\hat{\tau}_2$, $\hat{\tau}_1$, $\hat{\alpha}_2$, $\hat{\alpha}_1$, $\hat{\beta}$, $\hat{\gamma}_2$, and $\hat{\gamma}_1$ the linear least squares regression estimators of the parameters from equations (\ref{eq:m1}), (\ref{eq:m2}), and (\ref{eq:m3}).
 Once again, the randomization of the treatments guarantees consistency for $\hat{\tau}_2$, $\hat{\tau}_1$, $\hat{\alpha}_2$, and $\hat{\alpha}_1$ under standard regularity conditions, but not for $\hat{\beta}$, $\hat{\gamma}_2$, and $\hat{\gamma}_1$.\footnote{\citet{loeysetal2016} describe specific conditions under which $\hat{\gamma}_2$ and $\hat{\gamma}_1$ are unbiased estimators even when $\hat{\beta}$ is not.} Under certain conditions, it can be shown that $\frac{\hat{\alpha}_2 (\hat{\beta} + \hat{\gamma}_2)}{\hat{\alpha}_1 (\hat{\beta} + \hat{\gamma}_1)}$ and $\left(\frac{\hat{\alpha}_2 (\hat{\beta} + \hat{\gamma}_2)}{\hat{\tau}_2}\middle)\right/\left(\frac{\hat{\alpha}_1 (\hat{\beta} + \hat{\gamma}_1)}{\hat{\tau}_1}\right)$ are not consistent estimators of $\frac{\kappa_2(1)}{\kappa_1(1)}$ and $\left(\frac{\kappa_2(1)}{\tau_2}\middle)\right/\left(\frac{\kappa_1(1)}{\tau_1}\right)$, respectively, but are asymptotically conservative (attenuated toward unity).
 These simple estimators are conservative only in the probability limit because, as before, there is a finite-sample divergence due to the ratio form of the estimators.
 However, also as before, that finite-sample divergence can be approximated, estimated, and used to construct adjusted estimators. \begin{proposition} Without loss of generality, assume that both the numerator and denominator of the estimator are positive, and that the estimator is greater than 1 (i.e. the numerator is larger than the denominator).
 Call $\hat{\tau}_2^N, \hat{\tau}_1^N, \hat{\alpha}_2^N, \hat{\alpha}_1^N, \hat{\beta}^N, \hat{\gamma}_2^N, \hat{\gamma}_1^N$ the linear least squares regression estimators of the parameters from equations (\ref{eq:m1}), (\ref{eq:m2}), and (\ref{eq:m3}) given a simple random sample of size $N$ from a larger population.
 Let $\hat{\omega}_1^N = \hat{\beta}^N + \hat{\gamma}_1^N$ and $\hat{\omega}_2^N = \hat{\beta}^N + \hat{\gamma}_2^N$.
 Further call $\xi_1$ and $\xi_2$ the asymptotic bias components of $\hat{\omega}_1^N$ and $\hat{\omega}_2^N$, respectively (i.e. $\plim_{N\to\infty} \hat{\omega}_1^N - \omega_1 = \xi_1$ and $\plim_{N\to\infty} \hat{\omega}_2^N - \omega_2 = \xi_2$).
 Make assumptions \ref{assump:sutva}, \ref{assump:linear}, \ref{assump:exo}, and \ref{assump:nocov}.
 Then, given $\omega_2 \xi_1 > \omega_1 \xi_2$, the following holds:

 \end{proposition}

 The result is that, given the conditions described in Proposition \ref{theorem:mainwithint}, the bias attenuates the estimates of the two CCM estimands.
 Since these results were presented without loss of generality in the context where the estimands are greater than 1, this means that the attenuated estimates will be conservative.
 In other words, the estimates will be biased in favor of the null hypothesis that the estimands equal 1.

-While assumption \ref{assump:noint} (no interaction between the treatments and mediator) was relaxed, Proposition \ref{theorem:mainwithint} introduces the following additional condition that was not present in Proposition \ref{theorem:mainwoint}: $\omega_2 \xi_1 > \omega_1 \xi_2$.
+Note that while assumption \ref{assump:noint} was relaxed, Proposition \ref{theorem:mainwithint} introduces the following additional condition: $\omega_2 \xi_1 > \omega_1 \xi_2$.
 As shown in Appendix C, this condition can be partially assessed empirically.